 This is the very famous elegant dressed skeleton.
 Found all over Mexico in all colors and shapes.
 Her original name is “calavera garbancera” and she was created originally in black and white by a cartoonist, Jose Guadalupe Posada.

 He created it as a satire to make fun of the families that denied their indigenous roots and pretended to be from privileged classes.

 It was the muralist Diego Rivera that gave her a full body and full color on his mural called “Sueño de una tarde dominical en la Alameda Central”.
 (Dream of a Sunday afternoon in central Alameda).

 The “comparsas” or “muerteadas”(dance parades) and its people dancing in very colorful and elaborate costumes.

 This is a centuries-old tradition.
-There are many explanations on why they are done, but, the simplest way to explain is that there is a joy being lived by the families due to the return of their ancestors, and so, jumping, dancing, singing, playing the instruments is a way to express such joy.
+There are many explanations for why they are done, but, the simplest way to explain is that there is a joy being lived by the families due to the return of their ancestors, and so, jumping, dancing, singing, and playing the instruments is a way to express such joy.

-Also, they represent the people involved in the life and death cycle: priests, skeletons, the devil, spirits.
+Also, they represent the people involved in the life and death cycle: priests, skeletons, the devil, and spirits.
 And, lastly, the disguise serves for them to hide from death.